 Active surveillance for prostate cancer

-Active surveillance may be an option for patients with very low-risk prostate cancer and a life expectancy of less than 20 years.
+Active surveillance may be an option for patients with very low or low-risk prostate cancer or a life expectancy of less than five years.

 Learn More About Active surveillance